Avogadro/two.avogadro.cc/source/docs/tools/autoopt-tool.md

 [1]: ../images/7-auto-optimize-tool/27bc0d24-9f97-4a7c-9910-437a3543a1a1.png

-Select a method to optimze the system.
+Select a method to optimize the system.
 Depending on the elements in your molecule, the total charge on the system, etc. different methods may be available.
 (For example, not all methods work with crystals and unit cells.)
-By default both the UFF and Lennard-Jones (LJ) models are avialable for all systems.
+By default both the UFF and Lennard-Jones (LJ) models are available for all systems.
 Molecules will reoptimize until dE=0 or "Stop" is clicked.

 The default force field in Avogadro is UFF (Universal Force Field).
 UFF can generally reproduce the most structural features across the periodic table.
 Other methods may provide better geometries for organic molecules (e.g., GAFF or MMFF94) and you can install additional methods as plugins including a wide variety of machine learning (ML) potentials.